 Why study liberal arts and sciences?

-Think of it as a kind of “capstone” course which brings together many of the
+All A.A. degree transfer degree programs at Parkland include either LAS 188 or LAS 189 as a required course.
+Both serve as a kind of “capstone” course which brings together many of the

 ideas, issues, and methodologies you’ve learned in your general education classes